intershop/devenv-4-iom/doc/03_devops_integration.md

 ## Overview

 The figure below shows the relations between *devenv-4-iom*, an IOM-project and the *Azure DevOps Environment*, which is part of the *Intershop Commerce Platform*.
-The *Azure DevOps Environment* is providing build-artifacts and the IOM Docker-images.
+The *Azure DevOps Environment* is providing build-artifacts (by *IOM Maven Repo*) and the IOM Docker-images (by *ISH Docker Repo*).
 Both are required to develop IOM-projects.

 ![DevOps Integration Overview](DevOps-Integration-Overview.png)